List of Persepolis F.C. players: List of players

-Notable players with at least three seasons at the club are listed according to the date of their first-team official debut for the club.
+Notable players with at least 3 seasons (6 half-seasons) and players who have played at least 100 appearances in the club are listed according to the date of their first-team official debut for the club.

-1 He is the biggest legend of the club. the club decided to retire the squad number 7 for many years in memory of him.

-2 He died of heart attack in sleep at the age of 30.
-He was captain of Persepolis at the time. the club decided to retire the squad number 24 in memory of him.
+1 He died of heart attack in sleep at the age of 30.
+He was captain of Persepolis at the time. the club decided to retire the squad number 24 forever in memory of him.